rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-0-tag-soup-no-doctree.md

 Because of that, and from a strict point of view, **parsers** read a hierarchy of scopes from a tag soup.
-However, and due to the order of nodes (i.e. the CE of each scope appears first), parsers do not have to explicitly instanciate a hierarchy of scopes since the edges of the document tree can be decoded on the fly.
+However, and due to the order of nodes (i.e. the CE of each scope appears first in its scope), parsers do not have to explicitly instanciate a hierarchy of scopes since the edges of a document tree can be decoded on the fly.